There's actually not a lot of recorded data on early Rottweiler history.

 However it's widely believed that Rottie's originate from ancient Roman times, and are a derivative of the Mastiff-type dog.

-What do we know for sure about Rottweiler history?
+What do we know for sure?

 For sure the dog we know today originates from, and flourished in a town called Rottweil, in Southern Germany.